3xg3lin/3xg3lin.github.io/_posts/2023-10-11-qemu-kvm-wazuh.markdown

 You can see the description above.
 It says `User account locked out` and many `logon failure`.
-So What is id and level?
+So What is **rule.id** and **rule.level**?
-We can idenify [brute force attack for windows machine](https://documentation.wazuh.com/current/proof-of-concept-guide/detect-brute-force-attack.html) with 2 ids.
+*rule.id* identifies the alert.
+It's like a identity.
+We can define a [brute force attack for a Windows machine](https://documentation.wazuh.com/current/proof-of-concept-guide/detect-brute-force-attack.html) with 2 different ids.
 - rule.id:(60122) indicates login failures
 - rule.id:(60204) indicates multiple login failures
 - rule.id:(60106) if login is successful